Menu

 • Salesforce is offering interaction-based pricing starting at $2 per interaction, with volume discounts available as use ramps up.
 The company’s goal is to ensure that customers see a direct link between AI usage and cost, instead of a more opaque flat fee per user model.

-Keith Kirkpatrick is a Research Director, Enterprise Software & Digital Workflows with The Futurum Group.
+Keith Kirkpatrick is Vice President & Research Director, Enterprise Software & Digital Workflows with The Futurum Group.
 His coverage area encompasses enterprise applications, platforms, and tools, and the technologies and tools that underpin them, including artificial intelligence, automation, and integration technologies.
 He has more than 25 years of experience in research, marketing, and consulting-based fields, and is frequently sought out by the vendor community and trade media for his insights and commentary.

 Recent Insights, News & Research